Should I Leave Effects On When Exporting Multitracks For Mixing?

 Don’t Forget The Rough Mix

+Always include a rough mix.
 It doesn’t need to sound polished.
 It just needs to show what you’ve been hearing while making the song.

-A rough mix is especially useful when you’re sending dry tracks, because it shows how the effects and balances were working in your production.
+The rough mix helps the mixing engineer understand your intended balance, effects, arrangement, vocal level, and overall direction.
+This is especially useful when you’re sending dry tracks, because it shows how the effects and balances were working in your production.

 For example, if you had a plate reverb on the vocal while producing the track, but switched it off for the dry vocal export, the rough mix gives me a clear guide for the kind of space you were hearing.
 I can then recreate that effect properly in the mix, with more control over how it sits.